PacktPublishing/Databricks-ML-In-Action/README.md

 This is the code repository for [Databricks ML in Action](https://www.packtpub.com/product/databricks-ml-in-action/9781800564893), published by Packt.

-**Learn how Databricks supports the entire ML lifecycle end to end from data ingestion to the model deployment**
+**Learn how Databricks supports the entire ML lifecycle end-to-end from data ingestion to the model deployment**

 ## What is this book about?
 Discover what makes the Databricks Data Intelligence Platform the go-to choice for top-tier machine learning solutions.
 Databricks ML in Action presents cloud-agnostic, end-to-end examples with hands-on illustrations of executing data science, machine learning, and generative AI projects on the Databricks Platform.